kaleabendrias/AbysinianMarket/README.md

 - **User Authentication**: Secure user authentication using JWT (JSON Web Tokens) and OAuth with Google.
 - **Product Listings**: Browse a wide range of Ethiopian traditional clothing, accessories, and other products.
-- **Shopping Cart**: Add items to a shopping cart for easy checkout.
 - **Secure Checkout**: Secure payment processing with Chapa payment gateway integration.
 - **Seller Dashboard**: Sellers can manage their product listings, view orders, and track sales.
 - **Contact Us**: Users can reach out to the platform administrators for inquiries and support.